Pentax: Merger with Hoya

-In December 2006, Pentax started the process of merging with Hoya Corporation to form 'Hoya Pentax HD Corporation'.
+In December 2006, Pentax started the process of merging with Hoya Corporation to form Hoya Pentax HD Corporation.
 Hoya's primary goal was to strengthen its medical-related business by taking advantage of Pentax's technologies and expertise in the field of endoscopes, intraocular lenses, surgical loupes, biocompatible ceramics, etc. It was speculated that Pentax's camera business could be sold off after the merger.
 A stock swap was to be completed by October 1, 2007, but the process was called off on April 11, 2007.
 Pentax president Fumio Urano resigned over the matter, with Takashi Watanuki taking over as president of Pentax.
 However, despite Watanuki's previously stated opposition to a Hoya merger, on May 16 it was reported that Pentax had accepted "with conditions" a sweetened offer from Hoya, according to a source familiar with the matter.
 Pentax was under increasing pressure from its major shareholders, Sparx Asset Management in particular, to accept Hoya's bid.

 On August 6, 2007, Hoya completed a friendly public tender offer for Pentax and acquired 90.59% of the company.
 On August 14, 2007, the company became a consolidated subsidiary of Hoya.
 On October 29, 2007, Hoya and Pentax announced that Pentax would merge with and into Hoya effective on March 31, 2008.
 Hoya closed the Pentax-owned factory in Tokyo, and moved all manufacturing facilities to Cebu, Philippines and Hanoi, Vietnam.

 Ricoh Imaging Company

 On July 1, 2011, Hoya stated that it would sell its Pentax camera business to copier and printer maker Ricoh, in a deal the Nikkei business daily reported was worth about 10 billion yen ($124.2 million).
 On July 29, 2011, Hoya transferred its Pentax imaging systems business to a newly established subsidiary called Pentax Imaging Corporation.
-On October 1, 2011, Ricoh acquired all shares of Pentax Imaging Corp. and renamed the new subsidiary Pentax Ricoh Imaging Company, Ltd. Hoya will continue to use the Pentax brand name for their medical related products such as endoscopes.
+On October 1, 2011, Ricoh acquired all shares of Pentax Imaging Corp. and renamed the new subsidiary Pentax Ricoh Imaging Company, Ltd. Hoya continues to use the Pentax brand name for its medical related products such as endoscopes.
 On August 1, 2013, the company name was changed to Ricoh Imaging Company Ltd.